FDA plans investigation after euthanasia drug found in dog food

-CNN affiliate WJLA in Washington partnered with Ellipse Analytics to test several brands of wet dog food for the drug pentobarbital.
-In all, 62 samples of more than two-dozen brands were tested.
+Washington, D.C.
+TV station WJLA partnered with Ellipse Analytics to test several brands of wet dog food for the drug Pentobarbital.
+In all 62 samples of more than two-dozen brands were tested.

 While the cans contained low levels of the drug, federal rules say that none is allowed.